Recurrent Ovarian CarcinoSarcoma Anti-pd-1 Niraparib (ROCSAN)

 Inclusion Criteria:

-1. Progressive or recurrent uterine or ovarian carcinosarcoma (Malignant Mixed Mullerian Tumor-MMMT).
+1. Progressive or recurrent uterine carcinosarcoma (Malignant Mixed Mullerian Tumor-MMMT).

-2. The primary diagnosis must be histologically confirmed and central pathological review of the initial tumor or biopsy at relapse will be done.
+2. The primary diagnosis must be histologically confirmed by pathological expert review of the initial tumor or biopsy at relapse.

-4. Progressive disease as defined by RECIST 1.1., within 12 months from last chemotherapy cycle.
+4. Progressive disease as defined by RECIST 1.1.

 5. Failure after ≥1 prior platinum containing regimen, which may have been given in the adjuvant setting.

-6. Patient must have had 1 prior chemotherapeutic regimen for management of carcinosarcoma that may have included chemotherapy, chemotherapy and radiotherapy, and/or consolidation/maintenance therapy.
+6. Patient must have had 1 prior chemotherapeutic regimen for management of carcinosarcoma that may have included chemotherapy, chemotherapy and radio-chemotherapy, and/or consolidation/maintenance therapy.

 7. Patient must be free of active infection requiring antibiotics.

-8. Any hormonal therapy directed at the malignant tumor must be discontinued at least one week prior to beginning protocol chemotherapy; continuation of hormone replacement therapy is permitted.
+8. Any hormonal therapy directed at the malignant tumor must be discontinued at least one week prior to beginning protocol treatment; continuation of hormone replacement therapy is permitted.

 10. Life expectancy of > 2 months.